twuilliam/nodes-info/ivi.md

 Ideally you should submit a job instead of using an interactive session:
 `srun --gres=gpu:1 --mem=32G --cpus-per-task=12 --time=1-0 python myscript.py --myargument=foo`

+slurm will provide a job id.
+Use that id if you want to remove yourself from the queue with `scancel [job id]`.

 ## Monitor node usage

 Either use `squeue` or `mywatch` (see last line of [.bashrc](#useful-things-to-have-in-your-bashrc))